StoneRam/nbu_tools/README.md

 <code>add_media_server_on_clients</code>, but more flexible and faster.</p>
 <p> Issue with <code>add_media_server_on_clients</code> that is runs in single thread and if there are
 multiple unreachable clients in the domain it takes very long time to complete.
-And server list is taken from bp.conf/registry on the master server, which might be undesirable in testing or migration scenarios. </p>
+And server list is taken from bp.conf/registry on the master server, which might be undesired in testing or migration scenarios. </p>

 Script is written for python 2.6.9 using only standard libraries.
 Compatible python interpreter is shipped with most major platforms.
-For convenience it was packaged with PyInstaller for Windows and Linux platforms.
+For convenience it was packaged with PyInstaller for Windows and Linux.

 ### Usage
 <pre>